boneskull/buggin/README.md

 # buggin

-> :bug: help your users report unexpected errors originating in your buggy app :grimacing:
+> :bug: help users report errors from your buggy app :grimacing:

+## What `buggin` Is

-_buggin_ will examine uncaught exceptions for errors coming out of your code, and ask the user to create a bug report.
+`buggin` will intercept uncaught exceptions (and unhandled rejections) from your app, and ask the user to create a bug report.
 It looks like this:

 ![screenshot of output](assets/screenshot.png)

 The new issue will be pre-filled with the exception and other info.
 Neat!

+## What `buggin` Ain't

+`buggin` will not attempt to determine whether or not the _exception was thrown from your code_.

+Exceptions which originate in your package's dependencies _may_ be because of misuse ("user error" on your part) _or_ an actual bug in the dependency--there's really no way to tell.
+Either way, such a bug should be reported, so a maintainer of a package using `buggin` can triage and determine if it's an "upstream" problem or not.

 ## Install